sendgrid/docs/content/docs/ui/sending-email/a-b-testing.md

 There are likely times when neither the open rate nor the click rate alone best measures the success of a message.
 If, for example, version A had an open rate of 48% while version B had an open rate of 49%, version B would win an automatic selection based on open rate.
 However, if those two versions also had click rates of 45% for version A and 10% for version B, your winner based on a narrow margin in open rate would be significantly underperforming the alternative version in click rate.
 This is one scenario in which you could select a manual winner or re-evaluate your criteria for success.

-Manually selecting a winner also allows you to prioritize other metrics such as unsubscribes and spam reports.
+You may also want to optimize for alternative metrics, including those that aren't tracked by Marketing Campaigns, such as conversions.
+Manually selecting a winner allows you to prioritize the metrics that are most important to you, including unsubscribes, spam reports, conversions, and more.

 At the end of the A/B test duration, you will receive an email asking you to select the winner of your campaign.